 On April 28, 2014, the Company entered into a credit agreement with Texas Capital Bank, N.A. and a syndication of lenders (the "Syndicated Credit Agreement") to provide a \$135.0 million senior secured revolving credit facility, which can be increased by request of the Company, to \$200.0 million, subject to the terms and provisions of the Syndicated Credit Agreement.
-The new credit facility matures on April 28, 2017.
+On July 31, 2014, amounts available to the Company under the Syndicated Credit Agreement were increased by \$40.0 million to \$175.0 million.
+The Syndicated Credit Agreement matures on April 28, 2017.
 Borrowings under the new credit facility are limited to the borrowing base, which is determined based on the loan value of the pool of collateral in which the lenders have a security interest.
 Please see "-Liquidity and Capital Resources-Secured Revolving Credit Facility" for a description of the Syndicated Credit Agreement.